influxdata/telegraf/plugins/inputs/supervisor/README.md

 This plugin gather information about processes that running under supervisor using XML-RPC API

-Plugin minimum tested version: 1.17.0
+Plugin minimum tested version: 3.3.2

 ### Supervisor configuration

-This plugin needs TCP HTTP server to be enabled without basic auth for collecting information.
+This plugin needs TCP HTTP server to be enabled for collecting information.
 Here is example of `inet_http_server` section in supervisor config that will work with default plugin configuration.

 ```